-Paris native Marie Danvers came to the United States at the ripe old age of two.
+Paris native Marie Danvers came to the United States when she was two years old.
 She was born into a musical family.
 Her parents, Charles and Eliane Danvers, had illustrious careers as performers throughout Europe and the Middle East.
 In 1957, her father wrote the hit song "Till," which immediately topped the charts, making it possible for him to bring his family to America.

 Marie followed in her parents’ footsteps.
 She is best known for her starring turn as Christine in the Broadway and National Touring productions of The Phantom of the Opera, directed by the legendary Hal Prince.

 She performed all over the world as Maria in West Side Story and appeared in the National and International Tours of The Fantasticks with Robert Goulet.
 Additionally, she starred as Christine in the Yeston/Kopit Phantom at Paper Mill Playhouse, where Maury Yeston tailored some of the music specifically for her voice.

 She acted Off-Broadway with the Manhattan Theater Club and on Television as Mrs. Havelock on As The World Turns.
 Across the country she has played leading roles with major regional theaters in A Chorus Line, Company, The Mikado, Brigadoon, Lend Me a Tenor, The Mystery of Edwin Drood, Nunsense and Cyrano de Bergerac.